-The Apollo Foundation (ATF) plans to establish an archive that will document the rich history and ongoing activities of the legendary Apollo Theater in Harlem.
-Through this project, a unique collection of photographs, sound recordings, video tapes, institutional documents, printed materials and memorabilia will be identified, surveyed, collected, inventoried, preserved and maintained for generations to come.
-A system for the long-term care and continuous collection of archival materials will also be established along with a means for sharing the collection with the public.
-Ultimately, this project will result in a centralized archive that reconstructs the Apollo’s history and provides a permanent resource with documentary evidence of the Apollo’s significant contributions to American his story and culture, as well, as the diverse artists, performance and unique events currently presented year-round on the Apollo’s stage.
+The Apollo Theater Foundation (ATF) has announced a plan to establish an archive that will document the history and ongoing activities of Harlem’s legendary Apollo Theater.
+Through this project, a unique collection of photographs, sound recordings, videotapes, institutional documents, printed materials, and memorabilia will be identified, surveyed, collected, inventoried, preserved, and maintained for future generations.
+A system for the long-term care and continuous collection of archival materials will be established together with a means for sharing the collection with the public.
+Ultimately, this project will result in a central archive that preserves the Apollo’s history and documents its unique place in American culture.
+It will be a permanent and accurate record of the chronology of performances and community events that have taken place on the Apollo’s stage since its founding.

-The Apollo Theater is a national icon with a legacy that resonates across generations, ethnic groups and continents.
-Since opening its doors in 1914 and introducing the first Amateur Night contests in 1934, the Apollo Theater has played a major role in the emergence of innovative musical genres including jazz, swing, bebop, R&B, gospel blues and soul.
-Ella Fitzgerald, Sarah Vaughn, Billie Holiday, Sammy Davis Jr., James Brown, Bill Cosby, Gladys Knight, Luther Vandross, D’Angelo, Lauryn Hill and countless others began their road to stardom in the Apollo stage.
+The Apollo Theater is a national icon with a legacy that resonates across generations, ethnic groups, and continents.
+Since opening its doors in 1914 and introducing the first Amateur Night contests in 1934, the Apollo Theater has played a major role in the emergence of such musical genres as jazz, swing, bebop, R&B, gospel, blues, and soul.
+Ella Fitzgerald, Sarah Vaughan, Billie Holiday, Sammy Davis Jr., James Brown, Bill Cosby, Gladys Knight, Luther Vandross, D’Angelo, Lauryn Hill, and countless others began their road to stardom on the Apollo stage.
 Enduring as a proud symbol of American artistic achievement, the Apollo is the only early 20th century theater in Harlem still operating as a performance venue.
 Based on its cultural significance and architecture, the theater received landmark designation in 1983 and is listed in the National Register of Historic Places.
-To this day, the Apollo Theater remains an important fixture in both the entertainment industry and the African-American community.
+To this day, the Apollo Theater remains a force in the entertainment industry and a much-loved performance space.

-While the Apollo Theater has achieved recognition around the world, a central repository for archival material has not existed over the years.
-Subsequently, a significant portion of the Apollo Theater’s documented history has been lost, discarded, disbursed to unknown parties or otherwise forgotten.
-Under private ownership for over seventy-five years, the Apollo Theater was acquired and managed by various parties from 1914 to the early 1990s.
-In 1991, ownership was transferred to The State of New York and then leased in 1992 for 86 years to the Apollo Theater Foundation, a non-for-profit 50(c)(3) corporation created to safeguard and redevelop the Apollo Theater.
-Archival materials and historical records were not generally transferred along with ownership from party to party, and while some materials were retained by the ATF, including a collection of over 1,700 artists portraits, they have not received museum-standard care due to lack of organizational resources and expertise.
+Although the Apollo Theater’s history spans nearly a century, there has to date been no central repository for its archival material.
+A significant portion of the Apollo’s documented history has been lost, discarded, or forgotten.
+Under private ownership for over seventy-five years, the building was acquired and managed by various parties from 1914 to the early 1990s.
+In 1991, ownership was transferred to The State of New York and then leased in 1992 for 86 years to the ATF, a nonprofit 501(c)(3) corporation created to safeguard and redevelop the Apollo Theater.
+Archival materials and historical records were not generally transferred with ownership.
+While many valuable materials are in the possession of ATF, including a collection of over 1,700 artist portraits, these materials have not received the benefit of museum-standard care.

-A richly illustrated book serves as a companion to the exhibition of the same name and explores the social and historical significance of the Apollo and the cultural impact of the artists who performed there.
+The lavishly illustrated book was produced as a companion to the exhibition of the same name.
+It explores the social and historical significance of the Apollo and the cultural impact of the artists who performed there.
 Zita Allen, a former critic for Dance Magazine, focuses on the legacy of the Apollo chorus line dancers.
-Greg Tate, at work on a biography of James Brown, investigates the unique success of the God Father of Soul.
+Greg Tate, currently at work on a biography of James Brown, investigates the unique success of the Godfather of Soul.
 Mel Watkins, author of On the Real Side: A History of African American Comedy, writes about pioneering comedians at the Apollo.
-Ethnomusicologist Christopher Washburne, founding director of the Louis Armstrong Jazz Performance Program at Columbia University, writes about Latin music at the Apollo.
+Ethnomusicologist Christopher Washburne, who is the Founding Director of the Louis Armstrong Jazz Performance Program at Columbia University, writes about Latin music at the Apollo.

 by Ted Fox